JDutil/contact_us/README.md

 You may also update your locales under `config/locales/contact_us.en.yml` or create your own.
 Please feel free to submit your own locales so that other users will hopefully find this gem more useful.

+## USAGE

+Visit your website and navigate to `/contact_us` to see the form in action.

 ## ISSUES

 Please report any bugs or feature requests to the Github issues page @ https://github.com/jdutil/contact_us/issues